large image

 Final Thoughts

-This browser-integrated password manager is actually useful if you need to run a bare minimum of apps – whether to avoid complexity, save system resources or because you’re in a locked-down environment.
-However, that’s the only scenario where you should use it instead of a dedicated password manager.
+Firefox Password Manager is actually useful if you need to run a bare minimum of apps – whether to avoid complexity, save system resources or because you’re in a locked-down environment.

 Trusted Score